CSA (Comprehensive Safety Analysis)

 As a truck driver, you should ensure your truck is in good operating condition and be sure to follow all applicable rules and regulations on and off the road.
 CSA monitors the safety and performance of individual drivers and ties that information back to the motor carrier (or to your own record if you have your own authority).
 Additionally, motor carriers can request access to your inspection and crash data through the Pre-Employment Screening Program before they hire you.

 CSA performs three main functions:

-- Measurement - CSA measures safety performance of drivers via the new Safety Measurement System (SMS) and uses inspection and crash results to identify truck drivers whose driving behaviors could lead to crashes.
+Measurement – CSA measures drivers’ safety performance via the new Safety Measurement System (SMS).
+It uses inspection and crash results to identify truck drivers whose driving behaviors could lead to crashes.
 SMS evaluates a driver’s previous 24 months of driving data in seven Behavior Analysis and Safety Improvement Categories (BASICs) and calculates a score.
 This score is used to evaluate the risk of drivers.
 The BASICs are:

 - Unsafe Driving